jordsti/stigame/Tasks.md

 - [ ] Table Event (ClickCellEvent and maybe other event type) __WIP__
 - [ ] Implement a Spinner, with new arrow (omg need to add attributes to style again..)
 - [ ] Style File using var file
-- [ ] TableRow, attach a ValueObject to a row
+- [x] TableRow, attach a ValueObject to a row
-- [ ] Table Clear Rows
+- [x] Table Clear Rows w/ clear columns as well

 ### Core Module